floflorentin/demo-quarkus-hibernate-24030/README.md

 #### To send data into the API :
 Start the main of Benchmark
-It will send a batch of 3000 logs each 0.5 second between 50 threads.
+It will send a batch of 3000 logs each second between 5 threads.

-The error append once I got ~10k entries in Log table.
+The error append very quick depending on the duration between batches.
 This can depend on the computer configuration.

 The rabbitMQ monitoring can be accessed at the URL :